flyingmachine/brave-clojure-web/content/core-async.md

 Buffers, though, are just elaborations of the core model: processes are independent, concurrently executing units of logic that respond to events.
-You can create processes with go blocks and communicate events over channels.
+You can create processes with go blocks and communicate messages over channels.
 It's time to expand on this model, starting with go blocks.